Academic Course Transfer

 - Workforce courses may be transferred as a block of credit to specific degrees, such as the B.A.S.
-(Bachelor of Applied Science) degree, with the appropriate departmental approval.
+(Bachelor of Applied Science) degrees, with appropriate departmental approval.

 - Students entering a B.A.S. program may change to a B.S. or B.A. program by reapplying to the University.
-In this case, the workforce credit will be re-evaluated and amended on the transcript to include the possibility of removing all WECM credit.
+In this case the workforce credit may not be applicable, and could be removed from the TWU transcript.

 - TWU follows the recommendations of the American Council on Education’s ACE Guide to the Evaluation of Education Experiences in the Armed Services.

 - College preparatory course work in remedial math, reading, and writing, or courses equivalent to developmental TWU courses, are not transferable, and do not satisfy college-level requirements at TWU.
 Successful completion of developmental courses may be used to establish readiness for college-level courses.